pievos101/Ensemble-GNN/README.md

 </p>

 # Ensemble learning with graph neural networks for disease module discovery
+The aim of this branch is to run computational experiments to estimate the performance of the package.
+Please see **Examples 2a, 2b, 4b**.
 ## Installation

-The GNN-Subnet package is required
+The GNN-Subnet package is required, but there is no need to install since the package with the latest updates is also present in this branch (./GNNSubNet folder).

 https://github.com/pievos101/GNN-SubNet

-To install GNNSubNet run:
+To run experiments please install:

 ```python
 pip install torch==1.11.0